 To fully understand what liquid investments are, it helps to understand liquidity.

+What does liquid net worth mean, and what does liquidity mean?
 Liquidity means you have a sufficient amount of accessible liquid assets that you can easily convert into cash.
-E.g. your liquid net worth.
+E.g., your liquid net worth, when you add all of your liquid assets together and subtract your liabilities.

-For your day-to-day life, this basically means you have enough cash (or cash equivalents) on hand so you can pay all your bills on time.
+For your day-to-day life, this basically means you have enough cash (or cash equivalents) on hand so you can pay all your expenses on time without bills piling up.

 Highly liquid investments 101